Axobot-org/Axobot/docs/server.rst

 - **Select the type of xp:** there are natively three different xp systems at Axobot, modifiable with the option :code:`xp_type`: a :code:`global`, in common with all servers using this system (default), a :code:`local` respecting the same calculations but without synchronization between the servers, and a :code:`mee6-like` which uses the same rules as the famous MEE6 bot.

 - **Change the gain rate of xp:** if you find that your members are not earning xp fast enough (or too fast), or if you want to make a special event xp for a limited time, you can add a gain modifier between x0.1 and x3, which will multiply by its value each point of xp earned.
 Not usable for the global xp system, of course.
 Option name: :code:`xp_rate`.

+- **Move inactive members down** the leaderboard: sometimes, certain members amass a lot of XP over a period of time, then become inactive in your server, while maintaining a high ranking in the server leaderboard.
+One option to avoid this problem is to remove a certain amount of XP from everyone every day: inactive members will then continually lose XP.
+The configuration option :code:`xp_decay` lets you define the number of XP to be removed from each member every day.

 - **Prevent xp in some channels:** although Axobot prevents people from earning xp with its commands, it cannot detect commands from other bots.
 So you can prevent your members from earning xp in certain channels via the :code:`noxp_channels` option, which contains a list of all channels where your users can't earn any experience points.